iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Be a master of change rather than a victim of change.
+> Success is going from failure to failure without losing your enthusiasm
 >
-> — Brian Tracy
+> — Winston Churchill

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->